RH-devs/FUN-YOGA/README.md

 - Materials on HTML and CSS provided by [W3 Schools](https://www.w3schools.com) was applied to work on flexbox and grid and some other sections.

-- •	The icons used for the benefits section and in the footer were taken from [Font Awesome](https://www.Fontawesome.com).
+- The icons used for the benefits section and in the footer were taken from [Font Awesome](https://www.Fontawesome.com).

+- My mentor also assist with areas where i had difficulties such as navigation menu on small screens.

 - I wrote the text for other pages by myself.